 HOW TO GET GIGS

-Last Minute Musicians » How To Get Gigs » Preventing repetitive strain injury
+Last Minute Musicians » How To Get Gigs » Preventing Repetitive Strain Injury (RSI) for Musicians

 RSI is a particular problem for musicians, as they are especially susceptible while practicing their instrument, often repeating the same part over and over again to perfect their skills.